 Weisz, an active developer based in Williamsburg, plans to demolish those buildings and construct a property with apartments, parking, and a retail space on the ground floor and lower level, sources said.

-The deal, which comes out to $321 per buildable square foot, includes additional air rights from neighboring parcels, sources added.
+The site itself offers 69,450 buildable square feet, bringing the in-contract price to about $648 per buildable square foot.
+The deal includes additional air rights from neighboring parcels, sources added.

 Property records show Weisz signed a contract on Aug.
 22. The seller is Flushing-based investor Sam W. Gee, affiliated with S W G I Realty, according to records.